 - 1. Remove the three screws securing the terminal block cover at the rear of the control panel. - 2.
-Remove and discard the blanking panel. - 3.
-Insert the control into the opening and secure in place with the three screws supplied. - 4.
-Remove the terminal block cover. - 5.
-Disconnect the control wiring from the terminal block and connect it to the control as follows:-Blue wire to terminal 1, Brown wire to terminal 2 and Red wires to terminals 3 and 4, (or as per the instructions supplied with the control).
-Ensure wiring is correct. - 6.
+Remove the terminal block cover. - 3.
+Remove the control connection cover and connect the control as follows:Blue wire to terminal 1, Brown wire to terminal 2 and Red wires to terminals 3 and 4, (or as per the instructions supplied with the control).
+Ensure wiring is correct. - 4.
+Remove and discard the blanking panel. - 5.
+Insert the control into the opening and secure in place with the three screws supplied. - 6.
 Replace the terminal block cover.
 Do not overtighten the fixing screws. - 7.
 Leave the control panel open until commissioning procedures have been completed.